What Is Performance Psychology?

 The performance psychologist's role begins with helping individuals establish and maintain optimal output, develop high levels of mastery, garner motivation, and pursue excellence.
 All of this without falling foul to the spectre of perfectionism.

-In this here and now focus on the work, there is the capability to establish awareness and regulation of emotion.
+In this here-and-now focus on the work, there is the capability to establish awareness and regulation of emotion.
 Emotional regulation is central to optimal performance in high-pressure situations such as business, high-risk sports and the military.
-Performers, therefore, in all domains need to be capable of “switching on” at very specific times.
-As such, the development and maintenance of high levels of concentration under pressure is a common requirement of the performance psychologist.
+Performers, therefore, in all domains need to be capable of “switching on” at specific times.
+As such, developing and maintaining high levels of concentration under pressure is a common requirement of the performance psychologist.

-Sport and performance psychology is about assisting the athlete, artist or professional to become the best they can be.
-To perform at consistently high levels under any and all conditions.
-In that, there is the realisation of the dark side of the mind, manifesting through performance anxiety and choking under pressure of the demands of performance.
+Sport and performance psychology is about assisting athletes, artists, and professionals to become the best they can be.
+To perform at consistently high levels under any conditions.
+In that, there is the realisation of the dark side of the mind, manifesting through performance anxiety and choking under the pressure of the demands of performance.

 The Pursuit of Perfection

 The pursuit of better, of perfect, seems to drive exceptional performance.
 However, it often comes at a significant cost to mental health.
 The challenges and demands of high performance can take their toll on the fragile self.
-As such, it often resulting in burnout or even lasting anxiety or depression.
+As such, it often results in burnout or even lasting anxiety or depression.
 Self-compassion, therefore, is a vital component in the performer's armoury.
-It is the job of the performance psychologist to assist
+The performance psychologist's job is to assist

-In sport and other demanding fields of endeavour, physical pain and injury are inevitable too.
+Physical pain and injury are inevitable in sports and other demanding fields of endeavour.
 Emotional pain is also a factor to contend with.
-But it isn’t what happens to us that should determine the outcome, but rather how we react to it.
-In this, there is required a deeper sense of self, one that can withstand the turmoil of the work.
+But it isn’t what happens to us that should determine the outcome; it is how we react to it.
+In this, a deeper sense of self is required to withstand the turmoil of the work.

 Consider an artist in her attempt to create her painting or the novelist bringing a story to life in the pages of a book; in these things, there is a significant psychological challenge.
-Consider the 5000-meter runner or the Olympic boxer hitting the gym or the tack every single day, sometimes several times per day; for these pursuers of excellence, there is a
+Consider the 5000-meter runner or the Olympic boxer hitting the gym or the track every single day, sometimes several times per day; for these pursuers of excellence, there is a constant traversing the continuum of good and bad, win and lose success and failure.

 Ultimately, the performance psychologist helps the individual build a stable self under the demands of the game.
 In that